 A continuation of HIS 111.
 This course surveys world history from the 16th century to the present and examines the relationships between nationalism, industrialization, imperialism, political ideologies, and globalization.
-Prerequisite: HIS 111 Survey of Civilization I.

 HIS 221.
 American History I. 3 hours.
-F., Sp., Su.
+Su., F., Sp.

 A survey of United States history from pre-Columbian times to 1877.
 This course is a survey of the major events including colonization, American Revolution, national expansion, the Civil War, and Reconstruction.